 In 2015 and 2016, the FDA received over 10,000 medical device complaints.
 In 2016, 30 deaths were also reported: four adult women, 18 pregnancy losses, two infants and a stillborn.
 The most common issues with Essure include extreme pelvic and abdominal pain, heavier menstrual bleeding, migraines, fatigue, weight changes, pregnancy, pregnancy losses, patient-device incompatibility (allergy), breakage and migration of the device throughout the body, as well as the coil cutting into the uterus and other organs.

 Essure Caused Hundreds of Fetal Deaths

 On Feb.
 16, 2016, Congressman Mike Fitzpatrick of Pennsylvania wrote a letter to the FDA in which he says that an independent report reveals 303 fetal deaths have been caused by Essure.

 Fitzpatrick, the author of the bipartisan E-Free Act [H.R.
 3920], which calls for the ban of Essure, has also brought attention to a complaint filed on behalf of several states alleging Bayer paid illegal kickbacks to doctors for prescribing Essure.

-Thousands of women have reported issues due to the Essure birth control device.
-If the Essure contraceptive implant has caused you serious injuries, call 1-800-ELK-OHIO or click here to fill out a form.
+If the Essure device has caused you serious injuries, call 1-800-ELK-OHIO or click here to fill out a form.